Employment FAQ

 According to the Department of Labor and the Fair Labor Standards Act, you must retain three years of employee time records.

-No. Employees are not allowed to waive their rights to fair wages under the Fair Labor Standards Act regardless of an agreement or contract.
-All non-exempt employees must be paid overtime for hours worked in excess of forty per week.
+No. Employees are not allowed to waive their rights to fair wages under the Fair Labor Standards Act, regardless of an agreement or contract.
+All non-exempt employees must be paid overtime for hours worked in excess of 40 per week.
 Please note that individual states may have additional requirements.

 It depends.
-Paying a salary to someone does not always qualify him or her as an exempt employee—there are additional considerations.
-If he or she is salaried but not exempt, the employee’s hours must still be tracked and overtime must be paid.
+Paying a salary to someone does not always qualify them as an exempt employee.
+If an employee is salaried but not exempt, the employee’s hours must still be tracked and overtime must be paid.
 For more information on exempt status qualifications, please contact StaffScapes or visit the Department of Labor webpage.

 The U.S. Department of Labor outlines specific requirements that must be met to be eligible for exempt status.
 More information can be obtained here.

 Yes.
-You are required to track time worked on a time card and pay overtime for hours above forty per workweek.
+You are required to track time worked on a time card and pay overtime for hours above 40 per workweek.
 Individual states may have additional requirements.
-In Colorado, overtime also must be paid for hours worked over twelve in a workday.
+In Colorado, overtime also must be paid for hours worked over 12 in a workday.

-Under Colorado law, no, unless there has been criminal behavior by the employee that has been reported to the authorities.
+Under Colorado law, no. The sole exception is if there has been criminal behavior by the employee that has been reported to the authorities.

 According to the Department of Labor, employers are allowed to withhold standard payroll deductions such as taxes, insurance, 401k contributions, elective benefits and garnishments and similar court ordered deductions.
 Other deductions may be eligible if agreed upon in advance and documented in writing.
-These could include loans repayment, pay advances, goods or services, equipment, property and union dues.
+These could pertain to loan repayments, pay advances, goods or services, equipment, property and union dues.

 Generally, you must follow whichever one benefits the employee the most.
 However, if only one law is enacted, either federal or state, you must follow that guideline.